 - Implement secure application design and architecture.

-- Ensure well-rounded security of your application for the coding cycle itself.
-It's important to inculcate a culture of secure coding cryptography, session management and error handling at the stage of the secure SDLC.
+- Ensure the well-rounded security of your application for the coding cycle itself.
+It's important to inculcate a culture of secure coding cryptography, session management, and error handling at the stage of the secure SDLC.

 - If some vulnerabilities persist, rate the severity of defects and publish comprehensive reports detailing the associated risks and mitigations of the vulnerabilities.

-- Scan your application with popular tools like AppScan, Fortify to conduct various tests such as Static Application Security Testing (SAST), Dynamic Application Security Testing (DAST), Single Sign-on and encryption.
+- Scan your application with popular tools like AppScan, and Fortify to conduct various tests such as Static Application Security Testing (SAST), Dynamic Application Security Testing (DAST), Single Sign-on, and encryption.

 - Post-deployment and maintenance (ensures security at various levels with millions of software developers employed across the world)

 CEH v11 Domain 4: Network And Perimeter Hacking

 Securium Solutions is a top training provider with a reasonable price tag.
 We encourage you to join us on an exciting trip with industry professionals to learn more about the Certified Ethical Hacker course.
 Courses can be taken as live instructor-led sessions or as self-paced courses, allowing you to finish your training journey whenever it is convenient for you.